staketechnologies/moonbeam_truffle_plugin/README.md

 ```

 # Contact Us
-We welcome any feedback, so feel free to reach out through our official [Discord Channel](https://discord.gg/PfpUATX).
+We welcome any feedback, so feel free to reach out through our official [Discord Channel](https://discord.gg/9Ajz2aCmYg).

+# Credits

+This repo started from a fork of [moonbeam_truffle_plugin](https://github.com/albertov19/moonbeam_truffle_plugin).